-Meanwhile, Willys-Overland was losing money when it was sold to Kaiser in 1953, and in 1954 the Willys division again suffered a net loss of $35 million.
+After the merger with Kaiser Industries, the Willys division was still losing money, suffering a net loss of $35 million in 1954.
 But by late 1956, Business Week magazine reported the company had been turned around, although it did not publish any profit figures. ("Pulling Willys Off the Rocks", Business Week, 15 December 1956, pp.111-112.)

 According to Norton Young's Willys-Overland Production Figures, over 11,000 CJ-3Bs were produced in 1956, representing sales of perhaps $15 million.
 With advertising and production of the new CJ-5 model in full swing that year, it seems likely that many of those 3B's were sold to export markets, and indeed Business Week estimated that 50% of a total of $140 million in sales by Willys in 1956 were from exports.